Tian-qing-Zhu/1/index.md

 ## Seminars

 In 2020/6---2020/12.
 I organized a seminar on the factorization algebra and the quantum field theory, you can find some notes here [Link](https://cloud.tsinghua.edu.cn/d/9abceb115652448ab0c2/)

-In 2021/11---2022/2.
-We are trying to understand the Condensed Mathematics by watching videos togethter at Jinchunyuan West Building，the second meeting room every Sunday 19:30.

 In 2022/3 Keke Zhang and I are organizing a seminar on the 3d N=4 Coulomb branch, here is the detail for the seminar